 New certifications start as claims and earn credibility through cycles of scrutiny.
 AIUC-1, a compliance framework for AI agent vendors, is at that starting point.
 How its structure, governance, and market acceptance hold up will decide what the certificate is worth.

-AIUC-1 is a new compliance framework for AI agent vendors, positioning itself as a “SOC 2 for AI agents”.
+AIUC-1 is a new compliance framework positioning itself as a “SOC 2 for AI agents”.
 It covers agent-specific risks such as “prompt injection” and “unauthorized AI agent actions,” which fall outside the scope of existing certifications.

-As enterprise buyers start asking how AI agent vendors handle security, AIUC-1 offers a structured answer backed by third-party audits.
+As enterprise buyers start asking how their vendors handle security, AIUC-1 offers a structured answer backed by third-party audits.
 How much weight an AIUC-1 certificate ends up carrying depends on its structure, governance, and market acceptance.
 Vendors considering the certification and buyers reviewing one should understand both.

 What AIUC-1 covers.